mirkosertic/FXDesktopSearch/README.md

 Installation on Windows systems is quite easy.
 Download the .exe installer and execute it with administrator permissions.
 This will install FXDesktopSearch and the required Java runtime on your machine.

+Starting with Windows 10, you can also install FXDesktopSearch from Microsoft App Store.

 Linux
 -----